 Have An Answering Script That You Follow Every Call

-This is easy for us since we answer for many businesses.
+As an answering service, this is easy for us since we answer for many businesses.
 Each has its own greeting script that we follow in order to make sure that we answer the way that our client wants us to.
-However, a happy biproduct to this is that we are able to think about what we are going to say before we pick up.
+However, a happy byproduct of this is that we are able to think about what we are going to say before we pick up.
 This allows us to focus on putting a smile into our voice (as our supervisors always say!).
 If we had to think about what we were going to say each time, it would be much more difficult to think about our tone of voice.

 So how can this help you if you are only answering for your own business?
 Have a script that you follow.
 Answer the phone the same every time.
 Maybe something like, “Thanks for calling Super Fast Plumbing, this is John, how can I help you?”
 You will be amazed at how much easier it is to answer the phone professionally when you have a script.